openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 This document describes the directions for the Java _language_ charted by Project Valhalla.
-(In this document, we use "currently" to describe the language as it stands today, without primitive types.)
+(In this document, we use "currently" to describe the language as it stands today, without primitive objects.)

 ## Primitive and reference types